Scottish Design Galleries: a beginner's guide

-The first confirmed Scottish Design Gallery object was Charles Rennie Mackintosh’s Oak Room which is being restored, conserved and reconstructed as a centrepiece of the galleries in a major partnership with Glasgow Museums.
+The first confirmed Scottish Design Gallery object was Charles Rennie Mackintosh’s Oak Room which has been restored, conserved and reconstructed and forms the centrepiece of the galleries in a major partnership with Glasgow Museums.
 Unseen for 50 years, the tearoom is one of the world-famous architect’s most important unknown interiors, close in design and ambition to the now lost Glasgow School of Art library.

 From the largest object in the gallery, to one of the smallest.
 This spectacular diamond-winged tiara was commissioned by the late Mary Crewe-Milnes, Duchess of Roxburghe.
 Inspired by the winged helmets worn by the heroines of Wagner's opera cycle Der Ring des Nibelungen, the tiara is the last of its type ever made by Cartier.
 The piece, known as a Valkyrie tiara after the eponymous figures from Norse mythology, comprises more than 2,500 cushion-shaped, single-cut, circular-cut and rose-cut diamonds, set in a gold and silver frame.

 A stunning dress designed by Holly Fulton and emblazoned with lips is another highlight.
 This dress was part of Fulton’s Autumn/Winter 2011 collection, which was loosely inspired by the love affair between the Duke of Westminster and the French fashion designer Coco Chanel, set against the backdrop of the Duke’s Scottish estate.

 Born in Edinburgh in 1977 and having studied at Edinburgh College of Art and the Royal College of Art, Fulton is a multi-award-winning designer, particularly known for her characteristic hand-drawn prints.
-In contrast to Fulton’s bold fashion piece, the Scottish Design Galleries will also feature a Jacobite garter made in around 1745 to allow its wearer to express their loyalty to the Jacobite cause in secret.
+In contrast to Fulton’s bold fashion piece, the Scottish Design Galleries also features a Jacobite garter made in around 1745 to allow its wearer to express their loyalty to the Jacobite cause in secret.

-One of the more unusual objects in the gallery will be a geometric elephant, designed by Scottish artist and designer Eduardo Paolozzi.
+One of the more unusual objects in the gallery is a geometric elephant, designed by Scottish artist and designer Eduardo Paolozzi.
 Made of linoleum, the elephant is a case with a lid designed to contain the Nairn Floors catalogue for 1972-3.